E-commerce

 In brief

-• The overall rate provides the big-picture view.
+• The overall rate gives the big picture.

-• The cart conversion rate helps interpret what happens downstream of the cart.
+• The cart conversion rate helps interpret the downstream of the cart.

 • The transaction conversion rate emphasizes the final sale.